Trade Stock Indices

 IFSC regulates all Mauritius brokers

-Above Regulatory authorities are the most trusted and the most famous regulatory authorities, it is best to open a trading account with a regulated broker that's licensed by one these regulatory authorities that are most popular regulators.
+Above Regulatory authorities are the most trusted and the most famous regulatory authorities, it is best to open a trading account with a regulated broker that's licensed by one of these regulators which are the most popular/liked regulators.

 About USA Based Broker Regulations & US Regulatory Authorities

-NB: One thing you should know about regulators is that you may not want to chose NFA or CFTC America Regulators, who have these very strict rules:
+NB: One thing you as a trader should know about regulators is that you may not want to chose NFA or CFTC America Regulators, who have these very strict rules:

 • No StopLoss Order Setting